Summarize Within

 • A cable provider is starting a pilot program that provides low-cost internet access to low-income community college students.
 Using Summarize Within by bins can be used to determine the number of low-income students within square bins of a defined size so the cable provider can determine an appropriate region for its pilot program.

-• To complete routine maintenance projects efficiently, the city uses Summarize Within to count the street lights and to sum the miles of bike lanes within each maintenance assessment district.
+• To complete routine maintenance projects efficiently, the city uses the Summarize Within tool to count the street lights and to sum the miles of bike lanes within each maintenance assessment district.
 It can then estimate the material and staff needed to complete the work in each district.

 Usage notes